pkushiqiang/paperapp/README.md

     3.  paper_cache: Redis server

-3. If it is the first time to sun the service, it will backfill the data automatically.
+3. If it is the first time to run the service, it will backfill the data automatically.
 You can see it will download the csv files, and backfill to the database.